dku-plant-futures/dku-plant-futures.github.io/guide.markdown

 Additionally, plant-based protein snacks labelled as veggie meat (素肉) or dried-tofu (豆腐干) may be found on the shelves.
 (Note that they are not always available.)

-## :chopsticks: Restaurants at Kunshan / 昆山
+## :chopsticks: Restaurants in Kunshan / 昆山

-### :egg: Vegetarian Restaurants
+### :broccoli: Vegetarian Restaurants

-1. **Zizai Pavilion Plant Cuisine / 自在阁植物料理**
+1. **Zizai Pavilion Plant Cuisine (自在阁植物料理)**
    - **Location:** 28 Ma'anshan East Road, Kunshan
    - **Description:** This vegetarian buffet offers a wide variety of dishes with a unique pay-as-you-wish dinner option.
-It’s a popular spot among locals, so be sure to arrive before 11:30 am to ensure there’s plenty of food left.
+It's a popular spot among locals, so be sure to arrive before 11:30 am to ensure there's plenty of food left.
 As of now, the cost is 38 yuan per person, but you can purchase a bundle of 10 coupons at a discounted rate of 28 yuan each.
 If you're celebrating a special occasion, the restaurant also offers a special menu for groups of ten in a private dining room.